Skip to content

 Command Purpose Launches Attached

-sbsh Interactive terminal Supervisor + Terminal Yes
+sbsh Interactive terminal Client + Terminal Yes

 sbsh terminal Background terminal Terminal only No (detached)

-sb Management client Nothing (client only) N/A
+sb Management tool Nothing (client only) N/A

 All three are the same binary; behavior is determined by the executable name at runtime.